peteral/kapa/README.md

 I have decided to make following assumptions in order to get the time-domain plannable:

 * we plan in sprints
-* tasks are done in sequence
+* sprints are done in sequence
-* when parallel work in a team is necessary because tasks can only be handled by one resource, then we will have to create a team per resource
+* when parallel work in a sprint is necessary because sprints can only be handled by one resource, then we will have to create a sprint per resource
 * all teams have the same duration of sprints

-* **s: tasks** tasks starting in this sprint
+* **s: sprints** sprints starting in this sprint
-* **s: sprintTasks** tasks split into per-sprint pieces; when a task is moved we will remove all pieces and assign them anew
+* **f: sprint** sprint to whose backlog this sprint belongs
-* **f: team** team to whose backlog this sprint belongs
+* **f: velocity** the sprint's velocity in this sprint
-* **f: velocity** the team's velocity in this sprint
+* **f: name** sprints with same name are the same sprints (same column on time axis)

 ## Visualization

-* Backlog per team with time axis
+* Backlog per sprint with time axis
 * **!?** how should we visualize variable speed?
 * Tasks of each project have different background
 * Tasks past due date have red border